ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA security configuration.md

 ## Configure OPC UA adapter security

+Complete the following procedure to configure OPC UA adapter security:

 1. In your data source configuration, set `UseSecureConnection` to **true**.
 For more information, see [OSIsoft Adapter for OPC UA data source configuration](xref:OSIsoftAdapterForOPCUADataSourceConfiguration).

    The adapter verifies whether the server certificate is present in the [adapter trusted certificates](#adapter-trusted-certificates) folder and is therefore trusted.
 In case the certificates were not exchanged before the first attemped connection, the adapter persists the server certificate within the [adapter rejected certificates](#adapter-rejected-certificates) folder and the following warning message about the rejected server certificate will be printed: